alperakcan/libhthread/README.md

 # hthread #

   hthread is a threads helper library with synchronization errors detection support.

 ## 1. overview ##

   hthread is for detecting synchronization errors in c/c++ programs that use the pthreads.

   can detect errors of:
     1. misuses of pthreads api
     2. lock ordering violation
     3. lock contention

 ### 1.1 misuses of pthreads api ###

+  hthread is able to detect and report following errors.
+Although some of them are too obvious, early detection is much better than to deal with hard-to-find bugs later on.

   - destroying an invalid mutex - <a href="https://github.com/anhanguera/libhthread/blob/master/test/fail-00.c">fail-00.c</a>
   - locking an invalid mutex - <a href="https://github.com/anhanguera/libhthread/blob/master/test/fail-01.c">fail-01.c</a>
   - unlocking an invalid mutex - <a href="https://github.com/anhanguera/libhthread/blob/master/test/fail-02.c">fail-02.c</a>